awirix/awirix/README.md

-# Vivi
+# Awirix

 > One scraper to rule them all!

-Vivi is currently a **heavy work in progress** project that aims to replace **all** existing media scrapers.
-Watch movies, anime, read manga, download torrents, you name it!
-Literally limitless possibilities due to *extension-based* structure powered by *Lua Scripts*.

-At this stage, there's not much to show (in fact, by "not much" I mean nothing), it's not even an alpha version, more like a draft, so you probably don't want to use it right now.

-But you can take a look at the scraper's template to get a brief idea what is going on
+You can take a look at the extension's scraper template to get a brief idea what is going on

 ```lua
 --- Name of the media type to display